a-ghorbani/pocketpal-ai/README.md

 * Whether to activate thinking at the parameter level.
 * Whether to incorporate thinking into the context.

-12. Both the LLM and visual encoder are now controlled by settings; previously, the visual encoder was forced to use the GPU, which was inefficient and could cause Android crashes.
+12. Added an independent control for the visual encoder to freely choose between CPU or GPU loading, with CPU now set as the default.
+This improves compatibility compared to the original forced GPU mode, which caused various issues including crashes and image recognition errors.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/4be53075-4dcb-424d-bedd-265ffd10715c" width="24%" />